LuizFellype/airtable-timeline/README.md

 ## What I Would Change If I Did It Again

-- **Modularize the code**: Complete editing date on edit modal.
-Separate logic from UI and architect better some resuable components.
+- **Modularize the code**: Separate logic from UI and architect better some resuable components.

 1. **Virtual Scrolling**: For very large datasets, finish implementing virtual scrolling to render only items within viewport.